Home Students & New Grads New Dental Hygiene Grads: 10 Tips for Transitioning to Practice

 3) Take care of yourself

-In addition to maintaining correct posture, using loupes and ergonomically designed equipment is essential, even if you must purchase it yourself.
+In addition to maintaining correct posture, using loupes and ergonomically designed equipment is beneficial, even if you must purchase them yourself.
 Trust me, it’s worth the investment.
 The kinder you are to your body now, the better it will be to you 15 or 20 years down the road.

-Don’t hesitate to find a great massage therapist and visit them frequently to keep those knots and aches from developing with daily work.
+Consider finding a great massage therapist and visiting them frequently to help prevent knots and aches from developing.

-This also helps you to learn how your doctor diagnoses needed treatment and lets the doctor know about the patient’s periodontal health.
-In most general dental offices, you are the eyes and voice for that patient’s periodontal health, so speak up and let your light shine.
+This not only informs them about the patient’s periodontal health, but can help you learn how your doctor diagnoses the need for treatment.
+In most general dental offices, you are the eyes and voice for that patient’s periodontal health, so speak up and let your expertise shine.

 5) Invest in your patients